 Before the credits fade to black, and Executive Producer Dick Wolf's name pops up on the screen, vote up the best episodes of Law & Order: SVU that were ripped straight from newspaper headlines.

 Real Life: In 2004, Lisa Montgomery posed online as a pregnant woman in order to befriend Bobbie Jo Stinnett, who was actually pregnant.
-Montgomery went to Stinnett's house under false pretenses and strangled her, cut the baby out of her womb, and kidnapped the child.
-She was found guilty, and sentenced to death in 2008.
+Montgomery went to Stinnett's house under false pretenses and kidnapped the unborn child.
+She was found guilty, and sentenced to capital punishment in 2008.

-Real Life: In 2008, 18 girls from Gloucester High School in Massachusetts formed a "pregnancy pact" where they promised each other that they would all get pregnant at the same time and help one another raise their babies.
-One girl asked a homeless man to impregnate her, which inspired that part of the SVU episode.
+Real Life: In 2008, 18 girls from Gloucester High School in Massachusetts allegedly formed a "pregnancy pact" where they promised each other that they would all get pregnant at the same time and help one another raise their babies.
+One girl was said to have asked a homeless man to impregnate her, which inspired that part of the SVU episode.

-He asked them if he could be traced by sending them a floppy disc with letters instead of the usual snail mail.
+He asked them if he could be traced by sending them a floppy disk with letters instead of the usual snail mail.
 They answered him in the local papers, telling him that it would be fine.
-The disc contained a corrupted Microsoft Word document that revealed his first name, and the church where he worked as president of the church council.
+The disk contained a corrupted Microsoft Word document that revealed his first name, and the church where he worked as president of the church council.